Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 Contains the main functionalities of the PK-Sim application.

+### PKSim.Infrastructure

+This layers contains all code on serialization, project conversion, ORM Mapping with NHibernate and reporting that is specific to PKSim and is not included in OSPSuite.Core.Infrastructure and the OSPSuite.Core.Infrastructure.* projects.

 ### PKSim.Presentation

 It is the Presentation Layer specific for the PK-Sim application.
 Just like its equivalent in OSPSuite.Core, contains presenters, but also View Interfaces, DTOs and DTO mappers, UICommands and more.
 It has to be stressed that here should only be present the aforementioned elements that are unique to PK-Sim - elements of that type that are also common for MoBi should be added in OSPSuite.Core.Presentation.